The Weak Form of Malle's Conjecture and Solvable Groups: Abstract

 \section{Abstract}

 {For a fixed finite solvable group $G$ and number field $K$, we prove an upper bound for the number of $G$-extensions $L/K$ with restricted local behavior (at infinitely many places) and $\inv(L/K)<X$ for a general invariant $``\inv"$.
 When the invariant is given by the discriminant for a transitive embedding of a nilpotent group $G\subset S_n$, this realizes the upper bound given in the weak form of Malle's conjecture.
-For other solvable groups, the upper bound depends on the size of $\ell$-torsion of the class group of number fields with fixed degree.
-In particular, the bounds we prove realize the upper bound given in the weak form of Malle's conjecture for the transitive embedding of a solvable group $G\subset S_n$ if we assume that $|\Cl(L)[\ell]|\ll D_{L/\Q}^{\epsilon}$ for extensions $L/K$ of degree bounded above by some constant $N(G)$ depending only on the group $G$.}
+For other solvable groups, the upper bound depends on the size of torsion of the class group of number fields with fixed degree.
+In particular, the bounds we prove realize the upper bound given in the weak form of Malle's conjecture for the transitive embedding of a solvable group $G\subset S_n$ if we assume that for each finite abelian group $A$ the average size of class group torsion $|\Hom(\Cl(L),A)|$ is smaller than $X^{\epsilon}$ as $L/K$ varies over certain families of extensions with $\inv(L/K)<X$.}